 All personal belongings should be labeled properly for easy identification of items found.
 Lost items should be turned over immediately to the Prefects' office.
-A notice concerning lost and found articles is posted on the Bulletin Board of each Learning Community.
+A notice concerning lost and found articles is posted on the Bulletin Board of each department.

-Lost items may also be claimed from the same office.
-The owner is asked to identify the item before it is released to him.
-All unclaimed items will be turned over to the Lasallian Missions Office (LMO) for donation to our beneficiaries, a month from publication of their retrieval/finding.
-The school does not assume responsibility for the loss of personal belongings left unattended within the school premises after class hours.
+Found items may also be claimed from the same office.
+The owner is asked to identify the item before it is released.
+All unclaimed items will be turned over to the Lasallian Missions Office (LMO) for donation a month from publication of their retrieval/finding.
+The school does not assume responsibility for the loss of personal belongings left unattended within the school premises.